On the Security & Privacy in Federated Learning

 \subsubsection{Federated Averaging}

-Stochastic Gradient Descent (SGD)~\cite{kiefer1952stochastic} is the most common optimization method for minimizing a loss function in ML.
+Stochastic Gradient Descent (SGD) is the most common optimization method for minimizing a loss function in ML~\cite{kiefer1952stochastic}.
 Since its release, the ML community has driven its research towards improving SGD~\cite{goodfellow2016deep}.
 Federated SGD (FedSGD) is considered the baseline aggregation algorithm for developing an improved version of SGD~\cite{sattler2020}.
 It functions as follows: for each client, $k \in \mathcal{K}$ where $|\mathcal{K}| > 0$, it performs a local training procedure.
 The batch size $\beta$ is the entire dataset size, i.e., $\beta=\infty$.
 Thus, for each training round, each client $k$ sends the trained weights $\Theta$ to the server.
 Then, the server will, by averaging, aggregate those and send the newly joined model to each client $k$.

 Federated Averaging (FedAvg) improves the training procedure and leverages the decentralized scheme of FL.
 It is based on mini-batch training where $\beta$ is smaller than the dataset, i.e., $\beta \neq \infty$ for a single epoch, improving the training speed.
-For each training round with $\beta$ as batch size, the weights $\Theta$ are sent to the server.
-Then the server aggregates the updates similar to FedSGD and sends those back to each client $k$ for another training round.
+For each training epoch with $\beta$ as batch size, the weights $\Theta$ are sent to the server.
+Then the server aggregates the updates and sends those back to each client $k$ for another epoch.
 FedAvg improves the generalization and accuracy of the overall model.
 However, it incurs noticeable communication overhead~\cite{mcmahan2017communicationefficient}.